limbernie/limbernie.github.io/_posts/2020-03-14-postman-htb-walkthrough.md

 ![28521bc8.png](/assets/images/posts/postman-htb-walkthrough/28521bc8.png)
 </a>

 Interesting.
-The creator seems to be suggesting that there\'s a `redis` SSH account and the way to get a foothold is to dump a SSH public key we control to `authorized_keys`.
+The creator seems to be suggesting that there's a `redis` SSH account and the way to get a foothold is to dump a SSH public key we control to `authorized_keys`.

 That should be easy.